-A 40% of our patients with clinically diagnosis septicemia had negative culture, the negative culture could also be a result of sampling error or testing error (false-negative), but this is rare22.
-Negative culture results may also reflect issues unique to the microorganism, viral or fungal origin, non-infectious source of symptoms, or genetic differences.
-Studies have shown that only about 1% of environmental bacteria are currently culturable44,45;only half of bacterial species inhabiting the human mouth have been characterized, and the colonic flora is suspected to be mostly unidentified22.
+Approximately40% of our patients with clinically diagnosedsepticemia had a negative culture.The negative culture could also be a result of sampling error or testing error (false-negative), but this is rare22.
+Negative culture results may also reflect issues unique to the microorganism, such as viral or fungal origin, a non-infectious source of symptoms, or genetic differences.
+Studies have shown that only about 1% of environmental bacteria are currently culturable44,45;only half of the bacterial species inhabiting the human mouth have been characterized, and the colonic flora is suspected to be mostly unidentified22.
 Infection by any of these non-culturable organisms would result in culture negative sepsis.
 Similar to other studies, as prior antibiotic use was associated with culture negative sepsis, antibiotics may have sterilized the cultures46,47.
 This suggests that pre-sepsis antibiotics may either sterilize the cultures or select for a non-culturable infection.
-Another possibility is toxemia with very lowgrade or intermittent bacteremia.
+Another possibility is toxemia ofvery low-grade or intermittent bacteremia.
 Further study is needed to determine why most septic patients have negative cultures and how best to treat them.
-Despite these reasons for negative cultures, obtaining cultures are important as, when positive, the sensitivities will affect the class of antibiotic and treatment duration.Considering the prognosis, there was a high rate of positive culture with death (88.1%) withOR equal to 7.8, CI = 2.8–21.5, p< 0.001 (Table 3).
-Our findings on the difference in case-by-case mortality for all sepsis patients differ from several other studies in which there is a similar mortality rate in both diagnostic groups (positive culture vs negative culture).
+Despite these reasons for negative cultures, obtaining cultures isimportant as, when positive, the sensitivities will affect the class of antibiotic and treatment duration.Considering the prognosis, there was a high rate of positive culture with death (88.1%) with anOR equal to 7.8, CI = 2.8–21.5, p< 0.001 (Table 3).
+Our findings on the difference in case-by-case mortality for all sepsis patients differ from several other studies in which there is a similar mortality rate in both diagnostic groups (positive culture vs. negative culture).
 On the other hand, Sigakiset al. found a higher mortality rate in culture-negative patients22

 LIMITATIONS OF THE STUDY